Links are one of the key features of HTML. They allow us to link to other HTML pages on the web. In fact, this is why it’s called the web.

 To display an image in HTML we use the

 <img> element.
-Unlike the other elements we have encountered so far, the
+Unlike the other elements we have encountered, the

 Instead of wrapping content with an opening and closing tag, it embeds an image into the page using a src attribute which tells the browser where the image file is located.
 The src attribute works much like the href attribute for anchor tags.
 It can embed an image using both absolute and relative paths.